 Enhancing Recruitment, Linkage to Care and Treatment for HIV-Infected Men Who Have Sex with Men (MSM) in the United States

-HPTN 078 is a US-based research study designed to develop and determine the effectiveness of a combined HIV prevention strategy that includes a method to identify, recruit, and link MSM to HIV care and an intervention to help HIV-infected MSM achieve and maintain viral suppression (low level of HIV in the body).
+HPTN 078 was a US-based research study designed to develop and determine the effectiveness of a combined HIV prevention strategy that included a method to identify, recruit, and link men who have sex with men (MSM) and transgender women (TGW) to HIV care and an intervention to help people living with HIV achieve and maintain viral suppression (low level of HIV in the body).

 Why is HPTN 078 important?